AI Agent Architecture and Reference

 | Architecture | Runtime and product responsibility model | How do clients, MCP, Platform, DFS, Designer, Inspector, knowledge, and simulation services work together? |

-| Capability Map | Capability planning and roadmap discussion | Which capability groups support facility operations, predictive maintenance, and Physical AI workflows? |
+| Capability Map | Capability planning and release discussion | Which capability groups support facility operations, predictive maintenance, and Physical AI workflows? |

 | Documentation Architecture | Documentation ownership and expansion planning | Which pages should be written next, and which content belongs in product manuals or workflow guides? |